 - The name can contain digits, periods (.), underscores (_), and hyphens (-).

 If you leave this field empty, the system automatically generates a cluster name.
 You can change the cluster name after the cluster is created.

 Subscription Duration Select a Subscription Duration value for the PolarDB cluster.Note This parameter is valid only when the Billing Method parameter is set to Subscription.
-Quantity Set the Quantity value of the PolarDB cluster.
+Number Set the Number value of the PolarDB cluster.